Jambo! We were super excited to be back at Disney’s Animal Kingdom to try an old favorite that has JUST reopened!

 Last and certainly not least was the Goof!
 Goofy came out and gave us all a good laugh.

-Since characters are currently not doing autographs, we received the cutest card featuring an picture of Donald and all his friends!
+We received the cutest card featuring an picture of Donald and all his friends!

 There is just something about being able to go back into these restaurants and experiences that we have missed for so long.
 It was good to be back (you know…for the second time in one day!).